Python-for-geo-people/Lesson-1-Course-Environment/README.md

 The figure below illustrates the basic workflow that we will be doing throughout this course.
 We will be using actively all of the aforementioned components, i.e. we will:

+ 1. connect to Computing Dashboard,
- 1-2. launch Computer Instances from the Computing Dashboard
+ 2. launch a Computer Instance from there,
- 3. Connect and work in temporary remote computer instance
+ 3. connect to our temporary remote computer instance,
- 4. Download course materials from GitHub
+ 4. download the course materials from GitHub,
- 5. Save our work permanently to GitHub after every lecture or practicals
+ 5. save our work permanently to GitHub after every lecture or practicals

  ![Workflow](img/RemoteComputerInstance.png)